rbhogal/game-save-app/README.md

 * Fetching/Refreshing the App token (Implementation of Twitch's OAuth client credentials flow) and storing to Firebase Database:
   * [Jump to code + HTTP requests using axios](src/app/getAppToken.js)

-* Application fetching data from the IGDB API for home page:
+* Application fetching data from the IGDB API for home page and use of Hooks
   * [Jump to code + HTTP requests](src/components/Home.js)

 * Mapping arrays to fill carousels with game information: